-Journey through Treatment Program – United Cancer – Elkhart, Indiana
+Journey through Treatment Program – Cancer Resources – Elkhart, Indiana

 “Being diagnosed with cancer is one of the most terrifying moments of your life, then the medical industry comes at you like a whirlwind,” confided one of our clients.